project-sunbird/project-sunbird.github.io/pages/features-documentation/register_org.md

 5. **Save** the csv file to your computer
 6. Click **UPLOAD ORGANIZATIONS CSV**.
 The explorer window is displayed
 7. Select the saved csv file and click **Open**
-8. On successful file upload, a process ID is generated, else an error message is displayed
+8. On successful file upload, a process ID will be generated, else an error message is displayed